kjepo/lisp/README.md

 by William Byrd, [https://www.youtube.com/watch?v=OyfBQmvr2Hc])

 The next step was to write the same code in C (file `lisp.c`).
-The interpreter is now working and can load the library file `lib.scm`.
-Here is a small example:
+The interpreter is now working and can load the library file `lib.scm` Here is a small example:

 ```